-GUM Rincinol mouth so re rinse is an aloe vera based formulation that helps promote the healing of aphthous ulcers, irritations from orthodontic appliances and removable dentures, and minor cuts and abrasions.
+GUM Rincinol mouth rinse is an aloe vera based formulation that helps promote the healing of aphthous ulcers, irritations from orthodontic appliances and removable dentures, and minor cuts and abrasions.
 It creates a thin, invisible, bioadhesive protective barrier which shields the sensitive nerve-endings from irritants such as food, drinks, braces, or dentures.

 - Corsodyl (view on Amazon)